 - Total Station Integration

-Though the project is not seeking LEED® certification at this time, green elements of this project include plentiful natural light, sunshades, operable windows and cedar exterior.
+Though the project did not seek LEED® certification, green elements of this project included plentiful natural light, sunshades, operable windows and cedar exterior.